BrianGladman/flint2/build.vc14/readme.txt

     git@github.com:BrianGladman/flint2.git

-FLINT2 depends on the MPIR, MPFR and PTHREADS libraries that have to be installed and built using Vissual Studio before FLINT2 can be built.
+FLINT2 depends on the MPIR, MPFR and PTHREADS libraries that have to be installed and built using Visual Studio before FLINT2 can be built.
 The application directories are assumed to be in the same root directory with the names and layouts: